 Address: Patission 44 Street

-Opening times: Tuesday to Sunday 8am to 3pm.
-Monday 1am to 8pm.
+Opening times: Monday to Sunday 8am to 8pm.
+Closed on some national holidays.

 Admission: €7 (adults); €3 (concessions).
 From November to March, Sundays are free.